root-project/root/README/ReleaseNotes/v612/index.md

 - Added new options to the histogram fitting interfaces to support explicit parallelization of the fit as well.
 - `TF1` gradient evaluation supports vectorization.
 - Refactor of `TF1` constructors, default initialization of its data members and fixed ambiguous TF1::operator().
+- Extend `TFormula` parsing capabilities.
+  - The parsing of arguments for defining parametric function is improved.
+For example a Gaussian function in y can be defined as `gaus( y , [A], [Mean], [Sigma])`.
+  - One can define the function variables or parameters using another function or an expression.
+Example: `gaus(x, [A], [m0]*y+[m1], [sigma])`.
+  - Support for function composition in `TFormula`, i.e. a function can be composed from another function, Again, an example: `gaus( f1(x), [A],[Mean],[Sigma])`, where `f1` is a function defined previously.
+- Facilitate using Normalized sums of TF1 objects and convolutions, by adding the `NSUM` and `CONV` operators for TF1 objects built with formula expressions
+  - `TF1("model", "NSUM(gaus , expo)", xmin, xmax)`  will create a function composed of a normalized sum of a gaussian and an exponential.
+  - `TF1("voigt", "CONV(breitwigner, gausn) , -15, 15)` will create a TF1 object made of a convolution between a Breit-Wigner and a Gaussian.
+- `TFormula` supports vectorization.
+All the `TF1` objected created with a formula expression can have a vectorized signature using `ROOT::Double_v`: `TF1::EvalPar( ROOT::Double_v * x, double * p)`.
+The vectorization can then be used to speed-up fitting.
+It is not enabled by default, but it can be enabled by callig  `TF1::SetVectorized(true)` or using the `"VEC"` option in the constructor of TF1, when ROOT has been built with VecCore and one vectorization library such as Vc.
 - Added new auto-binning algorithm, referred to as `power-2`, which uses power of 2 bin widths to create bins that are mergeable.
 The target use-case is support for auto-binning in multi-process or multi-thread execution, e.g. `TDataFrame`, without the need of a synchronization point.